edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-C.md

 Follow these steps to create a device profile for the simple random number generating device service.

-1. Explore the files in the device-sdk-c/src/c/examples/res folder.
-Note the example TemplateProfile.yaml device profile that is already in this folder.
+1. Explore the files in the device-sdk-c/src/c/examples/res/profiles folder.
+Note the example TemplateProfile.json device profile that is already in this folder.
 Open the file with your favorite editor and explore its contents.
 Note how `deviceResources` in the file represent properties of a device (properties like SensorOne, SensorTwo and Switch).
-Similarly, `coreCommands` specify commands that get issued to the device.

     ![image](EdgeX_SampleDeviceProfile_DeviceResourcesC.png)

 2. A pre-created device profile for the random number device is provided in this documentation.
-Download **[random-generator-device.yaml](random-generator-device.yaml)** and save the file to the `./res` folder.
+This is supplied in the alternative file format .yaml.
+Download **[random-generator-device.yaml](random-generator-device.yaml)** and save the file to the `./res/profiles` folder.

 3. Open the random-generator-device.yaml file in a text editor.
-In this device profile, the device described has a deviceResource:  `randomnumber`.
+In this device profile, the device described has a deviceResource:  `RandomNumber`.
 Note how the association of a type to the deviceResource.
-In this case, the device profile informs EdgeX that `randomnumber` will be a INT32.
+In this case, the device profile informs EdgeX that `RandomNumber` will be a Int32.
 In real world IoT situations, this deviceResource list could be extensive and filled with many deviceResources all different types of data.

+## Creating your Device

+Device Service accepts pre-defined devices to be added to EdgeX during device service startup.

-Note also how the device profile describes a REST command (GET Random) to call to get the random number from the device service.
+Follow these steps to create a pre-defined device for the simple random number generating device service.

+1. Explore the files in the cmd/device-simple/res/devices folder.
+Note the example simple-device.json that is already in this folder.
+Open the file with your favorite editor and explore its contents.
+Note how the file contents represent an actual device with its properties (properties like Name, ProfileName, AutoEvents).

+2. A pre-created device for the random number device is provided in this documentation.
+Download **[random-generator-device.json](random-generator-device.json)** and save the file to the `~/edgexfoundry/device-simple/cmd/device-simple/res/devices` folder.

+3. Open the random-generator-device.json file in a text editor.
+In this example, the device described has a profileName:  `RandNum-Device`.
+In this case, the device informs EdgeX that it will be using the device profile we created in [Creating your Device Profile](./Ch-GettingStartedSDK-C.md#creating-your-device-profile)

 ## Configuring your Device Service

 Now update the configuration for the new device service.
 This documentation provides a new configuration.toml file.
 This configuration file:
 - changes the port the service operates on so as not to conflict with other device services
-- alters the the auto event frequency, which determines when the device service collects data from the simulated device (every 10 seconds)
-- sets up the initial provisioning of the random number generating device when the service starts

 Download  **[configuration.toml](configuration.toml)** and save the file to the ./res folder.